 Ackee & Saltfish just might be my favorite food.
 I’m not saying that just because it happens to be the national food of my birthland, Jamaica.
 I love Ackee and saltfish with rice, dumpling, food, roast breadfruit, hardough bread, whatever it’s served with I’m eating.

 Ackee which hails from West Africa has a creamy texture and bland flavor.
 I like to think of it as a blank slate.
 Many people compare it to scrambled egg but I am sure that has more to do with appearance than flavor.
-To make Ackee & Saltfish the fruit (ackee is a fruit) is combined with dried salted fish, fresh herbs and veggies to make a tasty entree that makes a perfect breakfast,lunch or dinner.
-Ackee & saltfish is delicious served with a wide variety of side dishes like boiled ground provisions, dumplings, rice or veggies.
+To make Ackee & Saltfish, cook the yellow fruit in water and then combine it with salt fish that has been cooked and flaked.
+The dish is then seasoned with, fresh herbs and black pepper or hot pepper or both to make a tasty entree that’s perfect any time of day.
+An ackee & saltfish recipe appears at the bottom of this post.

 - 3 TB oil